On this page, you will find information regarding the most important safety aspects you will need to be familiar with when doing basic Chemistry work.

 COME TO LAB WITH THE PROPER MINDSET

-Watch this American Chemical Society (ACS) video to learn more about how approach safety in lab.
+Watch this American Chemical Society (ACS) video to learn more about how to approach safety in lab.

 LEARN PROPER LAB SAFETY